 Repeater RS485

 Note - Make all connections with the power turned off to avoid risk of permanent damage to the circuit boards.

-The Repeater will need an RS485 INTERFACE BOARD or a FIBRE OPTIC INTERFACE BOARD fitted to its Connector Board.
+The Repeater will need an RS485, a FIBRE OPTIC or a TCP/IP INTERFACE BOARD fitted to its Connector Board.